kdkasad/regex/README.md

-# Regular expression engine
+# Regular expressions from scratch

-This project is my own re-implementation of a regular expression engine.
+This project is my own implementation of a regular expression engine.
 It's built from scratch, using only [theory as reference](#references).

 ## Goals